All the ways we can make 2020 a springboard for sustainable transportation in Chicago

 I was inspired by reading that the Washington state transportation department has a director of active transportation, Barb Chamberlain.
-I’ve been told that IDOT has a few folks on staff who focus on walking and biking issues.
-Historically IDOT’s road designs have prioritized facilitating driving, which is why IDOT-controlled roads in Chicago like North Avenue are generally not been planned with the safety and convenience of pedestrians, cyclists, and transit users in mind.
+I've been told that IDOT has a few folks on staff who focus on walking and biking issues.
+Historically IDOT's road designs have prioritized facilitating driving, which is why IDOT-controlled roads in Chicago like North Avenue have generally not been planned with the safety and convenience of pedestrians, cyclists, and transit users in mind.
 We need a state mandate that compels IDOT to plan and design for a reduction in vehicle miles traveled and an increase in the number of people using transit, biking, and walking.
 As Chamberlain has said, a great goal for a state transportation department of transportation is a “complete, connected active transportation network statewide.”

 Advocate for tax credits for E-bikes

 Electrical-assist bikes can be useful for people with mobility challenges, such as seniors and people with disabilities, and they can be handy for longer trips, such as commutes to work and retail for people living on Chicago's South and West Side, where destinations tend to be farther apart than on the North Side.
 Providing a tax break would make e-bikes more affordable.

 Create a more welcoming and intersectional biking community